meltano/meltano/docs/src/docs/quickstart.md

 Congratulations!
 Now that you've ingested data into Meltano, created a reporting database, and scheduled regular updates to your data set you're ready to analyze!

 :::tip
-Right now, models can not be added from inside Meltano's UI so you will need to return to your command line interface.
+Right now, [analysis models](/docs/architecture.html#meltano-model) can not be added from inside Meltano's UI so you will need to return to your command line interface.
 This command line step is temporary, and the work to integrate it directly into Meltano's UI is being tracked in [Issue #651](https://gitlab.com/meltano/meltano/issues/651).
 :::

-To find a list of available models, run this command:
+To find a list of available analysis models, run this command:

 ```bash
 $ meltano discover models